UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 we’ll use here.

-To make HTTP requests to an LLM provider using the Chat Completion API, you need four things: a prompt (or "message"), the API’s base URL, the name of the model you want use, and an API access key.
+To make HTTP requests to an LLM provider using the Chat Completion API, you need four things:

+1. A list of "messages" with the user prompt as the last message (described in detail below)
+2. The API’s base URL (e.g, `https://litellm.dreamlab.ucsb.edu`)
+3. The name of the model to use (e.g., `gemini-3-flash-preview`)
+4. An API access key to authenticate requests

 The core of our agent is a Python function, `call_llm()`, that uses the `requests` library to make HTTP requests to an LLM model provider using the Chat